stbuehler/rust-hibp-index/README.md

 The selection of the index size ("20 bits") is more an optimization to compact common prefixes across many entries and to get away with linear search.
 If the database grows a lot more the index size can be increased to 24 bits (the implementation rejects larger indices, as memory usage will grow to store it: 24 bits already requires 128M); afterwards binary / interpolation search needs to be implemented.

+## Index file format

+The file starts with a short header:

+- UTF-8 line: `hash-index-v0`
+- UTF-8 line: the content type (i.e. type of indexed data). `SHA-1` or `NTLM` for this application.
+- UTF-8 line: free-form description of the data / data source
+- all of the above lines are terminated by the (first) `\n`
+- key size in bytes (as single byte); must not be zero
+- payload size in bytes (as single byte); can be zero

+The complete header must be at most 4096 bytes big.

+Now the buckets (i.e. their entries) follow; technically they could be anywhere in the file, and there can be unused parts in the file (but there can't be any space between buckets).

+The location of the buckets is described in the "table"; the `DEFLATE`-compressed table size is stored as big-endian unsigned 32-bit number in the last 4 bytes of the index.
+The (compressed) table itself is stored directly before that.

+The uncompressed table contains:
+- the table "depth": a single byte, describing the length of the bitstring prefix to use as index (i.e. in bits, not in bytes!)
+  - must not exceed 24 (otherwise table gets rather large)
+  - could be zero - resulting in a single bucket
+- for each bucket (2^depth+1) the file offset (big-endian unsigned 64-bit number) where its entries start
+  - the following entry is the file offset where the entries end; that is why an additional entry at the end is included to mark the end of the last bucket.
+- must not contain any other data

 ## File size

 The original text file uses hexadecimal representation of the hashes; the 7z compression will mostly undo that (i.e. use about half the number of bytes to store the hash as binary); it should also be able to compress shared prefixes for sequential entries.